nikolaiwu/Vue-Todo-List/README.md

 npm run build
 http-server dist
 ```
-The open the provided url in the browser.
+Then open the provided url in the browser.

 ## Contact